Aims & Scope

 - Field Notes are very short papers (800-1,600 words), including brief reports on specific ministry practices, case studies, or findings and ideas dropped from previously published work in practical theology.
 Their structure is similar to Summaries but very abbreviated in length.

-Each submitted article undergoes a peer-review process intended to assure a high standard of work for each issue of the journal.
+Each submitted article undergoes a double-blind peer-review process intended to assure a high standard of work for each issue of the journal.
 Although authors may have written extensively about this work in a project/thesis, they will have neither published this article nor have submitted it simultaneously to another publication.

 Articles in Discernment do not necessarily represent the views of the editor, the editorial board, or the publisher.
 Responsibility for the facts and the opinions in these articles remains with the author; the work of the editor and editorial board is to engage submissions in a peer-reviewed process to select articles for publication consistent with the mission of the journal.